Hungarian Revolution of 1848: "Long debate" of reformers in the press (1841–1848)

-The interval between the Diet of 1843 and that of 1847 saw a complete disintegration and transformation of the various political parties.
+The interval between the Diet of 1843 and that of 1847 saw the various political parties completely disintegrate and transform.
 Széchenyi openly joined the government, while the moderate Liberals separated from the extremists and formed a new party, the Centralists.

 In his 1841 pamphlet People of the East (Kelet Népe), Count Széchenyi analyzed Kossuth's policy and responded to Kossuth's reform proposals.
 Széchenyi believed that economic, political and social reforms should proceed slowly and with care, in order to avoid the potentially disastrous prospect of violent interference from the Habsburg dynasty.
 Széchenyi was aware of the spread of Kossuth's ideas in Hungarian society, which he felt overlooked the need for a good relationship with the Habsburg dynasty.

 Kossuth, for his part, rejected the role of the aristocracy, and questioned the established norms of social status.
 In contrast to Széchenyi, Kossuth believed that in the process of social reform it would be impossible to restrain civil society in a passive role.
-He warned against attempting to exclude wider social movements from political life, and supported democracy, rejecting the primacy of elites and the government.
-In 1885, he labeled Széchenyi a liberal elitist aristocrat, while Széchenyi considered Kossuth to be a democrat.
+According to Kossuth, the wider social movements can not be continually excluded from political life.
+Behind Kossuth's conception of society was a notion of freedom that emphasized the unitary origin of rights, which he saw manifested in universal suffrage.
+In exercising political rights, Széchenyi took into account wealth and education of the citizens, thus he supported only limited suffrage similar to the Western European (British, French and Belgian) limited suffrage of the era.
+In 1885, Kossuth called Széchenyi a liberal elitist aristocrat while Széchenyi considered himself to be a democrat.

-Széchenyi was an isolationist politician, while Kossuth saw strong relations and collaboration with international liberal and progressive movements as essential for the success of liberty.
+Széchenyi was an isolationist politician while, according to Kossuth, strong relations and collaboration with international liberal and progressive movements are essential for the success of liberty.
+Regarding foreign policy, Kossuth and his followers refused the isolationist policy of Széchenyi, thus they stood on the ground of the liberal internationalism: They supported countries and political forces that aligned with their moral and political standards.
+They also believed that political movements sharing the same modern liberal values should form an alliance against the "feudalist" conservatives.

 Széchenyi based his economic policy on the laissez-faire principles practised by the British Empire, while Kossuth supported protective tariffs due to the comparatively weak Hungarian industrial sector.
 While Kossuth envisaged the construction of a rapidly industrialized country, Széchenyi wanted to preserve the traditionally strong agricultural sector as the main bedrock of the economy.